Non-transitive pseudo-Anosov flows

+In order to more succinctly differentiate between Smale classes whose elements are in $\cR_G$ from the ones containing only isolated prong singularities, we introduce the following terminology: \begin{definition} A Smale class $\Lambda$ is called \emph{regular} if $\Lambda\subset \cR_G$.
+It is called \emph{singular} if $\Lambda$ is the orbit of an isolated prong singularity. \end{definition}

-\begin{definition}[Extremal classes, bounded actions] We call a Smale class \emph{extremal} if it is either minimal or maximal for the Smale order.
-We say that an Anosov-like action $G$ is \emph{Smale-bounded} if for any Smale class $\Lambda_i$, there exist extremal Smale classes $\Lambda_j, \Lambda_k$ such that $\Lambda_j \lG \Lambda_i \lG \Lambda_k$. \end{definition}
+Since we have an order on regular Smale classes, we introduce the following terminology, which will be important in Section \ref{sec:density}. \begin{definition}[Extremal classes] We call a Smale class \emph{extremal} if it is regular and either minimal or maximal for the Smale order. \end{definition}

-Obviously, any action with only finitely many Smale classes (such as those coming from pseudo-Anosov flows on compact 3-manifolds) is Smale-bounded.
-As a special case we have: \begin{proposition} If the action of $G$ on $P$ is co-compact, then $(P,\lG)$ has finitely many Smale classes, hence is Smale-bounded. \end{proposition}

-\begin{proof} Let $\Lambda_i$ be a Smale class.
-Each $x \in \Lambda_i$ has a neighborhood $U_x$ that is product foliated, so any $y \in U_x$ satisfies $y \sim_G x$.
-Suppose $G$ acts cocompactly on $P$.
-Since Smale classes are $G$-invariant, each is represented in a compact fundamental domain.
-By the previous remark, there can be no accumulation points of distinct classes, so there are only finitely many. \end{proof}

-There exist example of Anosov like actions that are non-cocompact but {\em are} Smale bounded, see Example \ref{ex:bounded_noncocompact}.
-Later, starting in Section \ref{sec:density}, we will restrict our attention to Smale-bounded actions.
-However, it is also easy to build examples of actions that are not bounded, even in the flows setting, if one allows for non-compactness, see Example \ref{ex:non-bounded}

 Our next goal is to give an equivalent characterization of Smale classes that is easier to work with.
-For this, we use the following definition and Lemma from \cite{BFM} \begin{definition} Two points $a,b\in P$ are \emph{totally linked}, abbreviated {\em (TL)} if
+For this, we use the following definition from \cite{BFM} \begin{definition} Two points $a,b\in P$ are \emph{totally linked}, abbreviated {\em (TL)} if

 \end{definition}